kristencai/dlfinal/README.md

 * Images were rotated and color inverted
 * these were fed into a resnet50 block, with which we used transfer learning
 * the result of the convolutions was sent into 4 dense layers to apply transfer learning

+## Contributions:
+* All code was written on two computers with group/pair programming techniques.
+* Data, specifically the images and pickled files, were stored on the CS department's machines to offload the burden on personal devices